Which of the following is not true about graphic design?

 Have you ever looked at one option while shopping, and thought “I think this one is it?”
 This is exactly why.
 The message was crafted with one more layer of specificity to radiate in your mind as the solution.

-It can be tricky to tie direct ROI to graphic design, however, there is significant value in presenting your business in the bets light possible.
+It can be tricky to tie direct ROI to graphic design, however, there is significant value in presenting your business in the best light possible.
 Visual elements are a great way to demonstrate your understanding of an audience, subculture, or niche on sight.